Mawhaze/terraform/proxmox/README.md

 ## To Do

-- Add validation to the jenkins job before applying the change and deplying new infra
+- Add validation to the jenkins job before applying the change and deploying new infra
 - Add nightly job to check for any changes outside the repo